Barrel aged French craft beer in a glass

-Exploring the world of barrel-aged French craft beer has been an eye-opener.
-I’ve learned that it’s not just about the aging process, but the careful selection of barrels and the unique styles that emerge.
+Exploring the world of barrel aged French craft beer has been an eye-opener.
+I’ve learned that it’s not just about the aging process but also about the careful selection of barrels and the unique styles that emerge.
 Here are some of the most important things I’ve discovered:

 Key Takeaways